 Dear readers,

-I have delighted in shaping these posts as a tribute to the hospitality of
+I do hope you have enjoyed the past seven days with me.
+I have delighted in shaping these posts as a tribute to the hospitality of SHIBULA LODGE.

 'Ranger Sean' is in attendance again.
 He hands each of us a hot water bottle.
 This is a really welcome 'gift' - considering that it's an 'evening' game drive and the temperatures are likely to get really chilly as the night progresses.